nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 If 2 promises `p1`, `p2` are already resolved, `p1.then(cb1); p2.then(cb2)` will end up calling `cb1` for `p1` before the ones for `p2`.
 But there are many subtle cases where that might not be true.
 Thus you should never rely on any thing about ordering/scheduling of callbacks across Promises.

-In case a promise never gets resolved, we are provided with a higher level abstraction called `race` to prevent it from haning our program indefinitely:
+In case a promise never gets resolved, we are provided with a higher level abstraction called `race` to prevent it from hanging our program indefinitely:
 ```js
 function timeoutPromise(delay) {
     return new Promise(function(resolve, reject) {